View course descriptions for

 BI 505 Bible Geography (3) Students study the geographical settings and features in which the biblical narrative unfolds.
 Particular attention is given to geographical considerations which influence the understanding and application of the text for a contemporary audience.

 BI 510 Old Testament Fundamentals (3) Offered online: Fall even, Spring even, Summer odd.
 This course enables the student without previous academic exposure to the Bible to survey the books of the Old Testament and examine the major themes and writers.

 BI 513 Advanced Old Testament (3) Offered on campus: Spring even; online: Fall, Spring even.
-Prereq.: BI 510 or Old Testament Survey on undergraduate level or Bible exposition program.
+Prereq.: BI 510 (or Old Testament Survey on undergraduate level) or student in Bible exposition or graduate certificate program.
 Students explore the Old Testament with in-depth readings on the backgrounds and contents of each Old Testament book.
 In addition to lectures and class discussions, students research the Old Testament canon, text, and inspiration, and trace God’s unfolding plan to redeem and bless all people through the Messiah.

 BI 519 Post-Exilic Prophets (3) Offered online: Spring.
 The focus of this course is on the books of Haggai, Zechariah, Esther, Ezra, Nehemiah, and Malachi.
 Students will analyze God’s dealing with Israel after the exile.